Angel Food Cake Baking Tips

 Angel Food Cake Pan Prep

 Use a clean, ungreased metal tube pan—this helps the cake rise tall and airy.
+The pan matters more than you might think!

 • Use an unlined, uncoated metal tube pan—not nonstick.